 - The movement of files from my local system to my VPS, vice versa

-- Spinning up nano everytime to write and searching through files for a pattern and all that and more.
+- Spun up nano everytime to write and searching through files for a pattern and all that and more.

 Although i do find my way around this issues via Terminal, but having a nice way to access this thing can be helpful and speed up work rate.